 As events would unfold, the FISA ultimately cancelled Group S besides Peugeot’s legal suit against them, but that would not stop the 405 Turbo 16’s development as the company’s flagship rally model in other related venues.

-The car would undergo a special modification to participate in the 1988 Pikes Peak hill climb race.
-The 405 T16 Pikes Peak gives a glimpse of what the Group S car would have looked like in full rally competition trim.
+The 405 T16 would undergo a special modification to participate in the 1988 Pikes Peak int’l hill climb race.
+The Pikes Peak derivative gives a glimpse of what the Group S rally car would have looked like in full competition trim.
 The car would give Peugeot victory at the event in the capable hands of Ari Vatanen.
 He bettered Walter Röhrl‘s previous year record of 10:47.850 by a few tenths of a second (10:47.220): a record that stood until 1994.
-The feat was also immortalised in the award wining short movie “Climb Dance”.
-It is worth mentioning that Robby Unser gave the car a second straight victory in 1989.
+The feat was also immortalised in the award-wining short movie “Climb Dance” by Jean-Louis Mourey.
+It is worth mentioning that Robby Unser gave the 405 T16 a consecutive victory in 1989.